appCurious/interview-concepts/README.md

 ## When You Are Satisfied With Your Work
-zip up your solution ( we don't want your great code pushed to the repo for someone else to copy ) email the zip to the Syndigo employee you are coordinating with
+zip up your solution ( we don't want your great code pushed to the repo for someone else to copy ) email the zip to the employee you are coordinating with

 ## Completion Time
 Take the time that you need and submit when ready.
 That said it should not take a week to complete the exercises